enthought/mayavi/mayavi/_sources/auto/mlab_camera.txt

         focal point is positioned at the center of all objects in the scene.

+     :roll: float, optional
+        Controls the roll, ie the rotation of the camera around its axis.

      :reset_roll: boolean, optional.
-        If True, the roll orientation of the camera is reset.
+        If True, and 'roll' is not specified, the roll orientation of the camera is reset.

      :figure: The Mayavi figure to operate on.
 If None is passed, the current one is used.